dvu4/CarND-Semantic-Segmentation/README.md

 Labelling the pixels of a road in images using a Fully Convolutional Network (FCN) with the FCN-8 architecture developed at Berkeley based on [Long et al.: Fully Convolutional Networks for Semantic Segmentation](https://github.com/dvu4/CarND-Semantic-Segmentation/blob/master/long_shelhamer_fcn.pdf).

+### Architecture
+Pre-trained VGG-16

+### Optimizer
+ - The loss function used is cross entropy
+ - AdamOptimizer is used for optimization

+### Training
+The hyperparameters for the training
+ - epochs : 50
+ - batch_size : 5
+ - keep_prob : 0.5
+ - learning_rate : 0.0001

 ### Results
 ---